Lionel Tate

-Lionel Alexander Tate (born January 30, 1987) is the youngest American citizen ever sentenced to life imprisonment without the possibility of parole, though this sentence was eventually overturned.
-In January 2001, when Tate was 13, he was convicted of first-degree murder for the 1999 battering death of six-year-old Tiffany Eunick in Broward County, Florida imitating professional wrestling moves.
+Lionel Alexander Tate (born January 29, 1987) is the youngest American citizen ever sentenced to life imprisonment without the possibility of parole, though this sentence was eventually overturned.
+In January 2001, when Tate was 13, he was convicted of first-degree murder for the 1999 battering death of six-year-old Tiffany Eunick in Broward County, Florida; he was imitating professional wrestling moves.

 Murder

 On July 28, 1999, Tate was left alone with Eunick, his cousin, who was being babysat by Tate's mother, Kathleen Grossett-Tate.
-The children were downstairs, playing while watching the professional wrestling program WCW Thunder.
+The two were downstairs, playing while watching the professional wrestling program WCW Thunder.
 Tate's mother called to them to be quiet.
 Roughly 45 minutes later, Tate came upstairs to tell his mother that Tiffany was not breathing.
-Her legs, feet, and neck all had serious bruises; an example of the amount of force used on her was similar to bruises from that of a speeding car.
+Her legs, feet, and neck all had serious bruises; the amount of force used on her caused bruising similar to that from a speeding car.
 Her other injuries included a fractured skull, lacerated liver, fractured rib, and swollen brain.

 The case was prosecuted by Assistant State Attorney Kenneth Padowitz, a member of Broward County's homicide division.
 Padowitz argued that the severity of Tiffany Eunick's injuries was inconsistent with an accidental fall or roughhousing, emphasizing that the beating lasted for several minutes.
 He sought to demonstrate that Tate's actions met the legal standard for first-degree murder despite his age, making the trial one of the youngest homicide prosecutions in U.S. history.

 In sentencing Tate to life imprisonment, Judge Joel T. Lazarus of Broward County Circuit Court said that "The acts of Lionel Tate were not the playful acts of a child [...]
-The acts of Lionel Tate were cold, callous and indescribably cruel."
-Dwayne Johnson, who performed as The Rock, was subpoenaed on March 3, 2000.
+The acts of Lionel Tate were cold, callous and indescribably cruel."Professional wrestlers Hulk Hogan, Sting and Dwayne Johnson were subpoenaed by the defence but Judge Lazarus ruled they would not have to appear in court.